does not carry out hair loss surgery - we specialise in non-surgical hair restoration

 regimen as on-going aftercare to help prevent baldness around the implanted grafts

 When is a hair transplant inadvisable?

-– Younger men under 30 years old are advised to try topical and oral pharmaceutical treatment methods before considering surgery
+- Younger men under 30 years old are often advised to try topical and oral pharmaceutical treatment methods for at least 6 to 12 months before considering surgery

 - If the hairloss is not sufficient to warrant surgical intervention; a hair transplant may appear to be a 'quick fix' solution for hair loss, but it is actually unnecessary for some men, particularly those with mild to moderate levels of shedding.